learn-co-curriculum/phase-1-algorithms-intro-to-algorithmic-problem-solving/README.md

 - Identify the Big O time and space complexity of a given algorithm
 - Recognize common Big O runtimes: constant, logarithmic, linear, and quadratic

-By the end of this section, you'll have the core skills you'll need to develop as you begin your journey toward mastering data structures and algorithms.
+By the end of this section, you'll have a strong foundation in the skills needed to solve many data structures and algorithm problems.
 Later in the program, we'll revisit this material and move on to more advanced topics.

 ## Resources